atlassian-labs/data-center-terraform/docs/docs/userguide/CONFIGURATION.md

 environment_name = "<YOUR-ENVIRONMENT-NAME>"
 ```

-Environment names should start with a letter and can contain letters, numbers, and dashes (`-`).
+An environment name should start with a lower case letter and can contain lower case letters, numbers, and dashes (`-`).

 The maximum value length is 24 characters.